 The CUAHSI JupyterHub is a web application that allows HydroShare users to execute scientific code in the cloud.
-It’s hosted on the Google Cloud Platform and is maintained by the CUAHSI Compute staff.
-While this application supports the execution of code written in several programming languages, including Python and R, and is specifically designed to support the development of research and education focused Jupyter Notebooks.
+It’s hosted on the Google Cloud Platform and is maintained by the CUAHSI staff.
+This application supports the execution of code written in several programming languages, including Python and R, and is specifically designed to support the development of research and education focused Jupyter Notebooks.
 To learn more about project Jupyter, visit their website here.

 The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more. - Project Jupyter

 Jupyter notebooks that combine narrative text and code into a single document which can be used for creating and disseminating scientific workflows as well as educational tools for classroom exercises and professional workshops.
 The CUAHSI JupyterHub combines this functionality with the HydroShare data repository to provide a rich computational environment for water sciences.

 This computational environment is hosted on the Google Cloud Platform and has been carefully designed to provide maximum interoperability with the HydroShare data repository.
 It offers free, limited computational resources primarily aimed at education and reproducible science.
 If you’re interested in contributing to this web application, contact Tony Castronova <firstname.lastname@example.org>